-Both sales and marketing are important.
+Both sales and marketing play important roles in filling the pipeline.
 Each team brings different elements of value and has a clear role across the customer journey.
 But they are far more powerful when they are aligned and working together.

-87% of sales and marketing leaders say collaboration between sales and marketing enables critical business growth, according to LinkedIn research.
+• 87% of sales and marketing leaders say collaboration between sales and marketing enables critical business growth.

 Companies have been trying to align sales and marketing for decades - with varying levels of success.